Watching Ospreys at Brenig

 Our male osprey, HR7 exchanged his homelands of Aberfoyle in Scotland for the lakes and hills of Wales.
 We don’t know a great deal about HR7.
 But Blue 24 has some history in Wales before coming to us.
 She’s quite old to have a first successful nest at the age of 8.
 She attempted to nest elsewhere in previous years, sadly ending in failure.
 Her new nesting location is a much better choice, being close to an abundant food source with minimal energy expenditure required to hunt, protected from ground predators like pine marten, and away from other nests.

 HR7 and Blue 24 raised a single female chick in 2018.
 The chick, ringed Blue Z9, was named Luned, after a character in the Mabinogion.
+In 2019, the pair successfully reared another chick, this time a male, ringed KA9, and named Roli, after the character in "One Moonlit Night" by Caradog Pritchard.
 We hope to see Luned again in 2020 when she should return to the Wales for the first time from Africa.